Endless Vitality

 2. Aromatase Activity: Higher fat content increases conversion of testosterone to estradiol, creating a low-testosterone environment.

-To address this, clinicians may prescribe an aromatase inhibitor like Anastrozole to balance testosterone and estrogen levels.
+To address this, clinicians may prescribe an estrogen-management medication to balance testosterone and estrogen levels.

 Testosterone and Athletic Performance